How To Get Conversation Ready With Fluency MC

-I had the pleasure this week to be joined by Jason R. Levine a.k.a (also known as) Fluency MC (an MC, by the way, is, in the words of Urban Dictionary “Short for master of ceremonies or mic controller.
+I had the pleasure in this interview to be joined by Jason R. Levine a.k.a (also known as) Fluency MC (an MC, by the way, is, in the words of Urban Dictionary “Short for master of ceremonies or mic controller.
 Essentially a word for a rapper but the term is not limited to hip hop”.
 He’s originally from the USA, but now lives in France like me (although I’m not American and I don’t live in Paris!).

 - that connected speech isn’t a question of formality or informality but of rhythm and rhyme, rhyme and rhythm